kenhding/NESA-WS/docs/userInfo.rst

 **Matlab:**

-Matlab setup was elaborated in the inrternal manual.
+Matlab setup was elaborated in the internal manual.

 Data Backup
 ----

 Currently, the NAS_ does not enable the auto sychronization for the server.
 This is planed.

 .. _NAS: https://www.synology.com/en-uk/company/news/article/DS920plus